Our history

 2022

-The Cleveland church on February 27, 2022, elects as assistant to Pastor Dan Paul, Brother Ionut Veres (2022-present) a young man equipped and talented in the ministry of the Cleveland church.
+On February 27, 2022, our church elected as assistant to Pastor Paul, brother Ioan Veres (2022- present), a young man equipped to guide and talented in the ministry of the Cleveland church.

 Ioan Vereș with his family, Cleveland 2022